CryoByte33/steam-deck-utilities/README.md

 #### Are there any downsides to these fixes?
 Not that I'm aware of.
 At worst, performance breaks even but still extends SSD life.

+#### Does this script support SteamOS 3.4+'s TRIM?
+Yes, it automatically disabled my TRIM-on-schedule if it detects a version 3.4 or higher.
+The Immediate TRIM option is still valuable and supported in all SteamOS versions.

 ## Troubleshooting
 ### Right-clicking the link to save it doesn't open a dialog box